 Vertigo can be very disabling.
 It can cause distress to its sufferers with little hope of finding a solution.
 However, later in this article, we will discuss a way that you can find natural relief from the spinning of vertigo.
 But first, let’s talk about some things you should be aware of if you suffer from it.

 All About Vertigo

-The dizziness that accompanies vertigo, along with the spinning sensation, can come on all of a sudden.
+The dizziness along with the spinning sensation, can come on all of a sudden.
 Medical experts were consulted, and here is a compilation of the facts they would like their patients and others to be aware of when it comes to vertigo.

-- Different vertigo types: Peripheral or central vertigo are the two main types.
+Peripheral or central vertigo are the two main types.
 Peripheral vertigo has to do with a problem of the inner ear.
 Central vertigo has to do with a problem of the central nervous system.
-Peripheral vertigo is much more common than central vertigo.
+Peripheral vertigo is much more common.

 Finding Natural Relief for Vertigo

 Upper cervical chiropractors are seeing great success in caring for their vertigo patients.
 A misalignment in the top bone of the neck, the C1 or atlas vertebra, could be putting the brainstem under pressure and causing it to send improper signals to the brain.
 If the brainstem tells the brain there is movement, when there is not, vertigo may be the end result.

 By using a gentle method to correct this misalignment, we are able to provide our patients with a natural way to care for vertigo that does not involve medication or surgery.
 Rather, it is safe and effective.
 Many report a decrease in vertigo after just a few visits.